 Let’s start by understanding the Source panel on the left.
 This is the area which decides where the photos are coming from.
 So, this will list down all the hard drives in your computer.
 It’ll list down any devices that might be connected to your computer.
 Now, in my opinion, the best time to import your photographs is right after the shoot; directly from the Camera or directly from the memory card.
 So, if you have your memory card connected to your computer, it’ll show under the Devices section, and as you can see below I have my memory card connected; and if I select that, it’ll start showing all the photos in the thumbnail area in the middle.

-This is when I am importing from the memory card.
+This is when I import in Lightroom from the memory card.
 But, if your photographs are already on your hard drive where they need to be, you can also go to that location from this panel and simply select the folder those photos are in.
 Once you select that, it will start showing those photos in the middle.
 If your selected folder has any subfolders that you want to include in your import, you can simply check the “Include Subfolders” option.
 You can select multiple folders by pressing the Ctrl key on PC or the Cmd key on a Mac and then clicking on the second folder’s name.

 Which photos are getting imported?